-- Soldering must be performed in the labs only at the soldering benches. - Soldering irons should be used with care, while wearing safety glasses, and only after receiving training. - When soldering and removing parts, or reworking a board, please use special care to ensure that solder is not splattered. - Soldering irons must be placed back in their soldering station holder when not soldering to prevent the chance or injury or fire. - Please keep the soldering station sponges wet when cleaning the iron tip but ensure that water is not spilled on the floor creating a slip hazard. - Use the soldering iron smoke absorber fan units when soldering.
-Use them in the horizontal position to prevent directing air flow across the table to another use.

-- Some solders can contain lead, so wash hands thoroughly after using the soldering irons.
+- Soldering must be performed in the labs only at the soldering benches. - Soldering irons should be used with care, while wearing safety glasses, and only after receiving training. - When soldering and removing parts, or reworking a board, please use special care to ensure that solder is not splattered. - Soldering irons must be placed back in their soldering station holder when not soldering to reduce the chance of injury or fire. - Please keep the soldering station sponges wet when cleaning the iron tip but ensure that water is not spilled on the floor creating a slip hazard. - Use the soldering iron smoke absorber fan units when soldering.
+Use them so that the exhaust air flow upwards. - Some solders can contain lead, so wash hands thoroughly after using the soldering irons.
 No eating or drinking is allowed in the lab, as previously stated. - No self-contained butane soldering irons are permitted.